-It was not offered as therapy but as a possibility to be creative.
+For the organisors (using the model for culture-based social prescribing) it was an important cornerstone for this activity, that it was not offered as therapy, but as a possibility to be creative.
 This was a space where the literary writings as aesthetic constructs were centre of attention.

 In May 2022, WHO launched a toolkit on how to implement social prescribing.WHO Toolkit for Social Prescribing

-Use the toolkit when implementing Social Prescribing at your community level.
-It outlines the steps required to introduce a social prescribing scheme to the local context in your community.
+Use the toolkit when implementing culture-based social prescribing at your community level.
+It outlines the steps required to introduce a culture-based social prescribing scheme to the local context in your community.

 You can also read the "CultureForHealth Report.
 Culture’s contribution to health and well-being.
 A report on evidence and policy recommendations for Europe."The CultureForHealth Report